clearbold/flightdeck/README.md

 ### To Do

 Lots!
 This is just a starting point with functional code.
 It needs organization, error handling, and further work on additional features.

+#### Planned Features

+* Hidden files and folders: Templates and template directories hidden from the website list
+* Snippets: Chunks of code that can be included in any of your templates
+* Single template test URLs: A single template view with a test button and responsive viewports to load the preview in
+* Environment variables: Per-server/computer values in the global config
+* Last built timestamp on each template
+* Error logging for builds